Howlerloud/Elemental-game/README.md

 <p>W3 Jigsaw was used to check the css used in my project and has passed with no issues.</p>
 <img src="assets/readme/css.jpg">
 <h3>Lighthouse</h3>
-<p>Lighthouse was used to test the load times, accessability and practices.</p>
+<p>Lighthouse was used to test the load times, accessibility and practices.</p>
 <img src="assets/readme/lighthouse.jpg">
 <h3>Java Script</h3>
 <ul>